-The character of Eden Oak shall reflect traditional architectural styles commonly (but not uniquely) found in Glen Williams.
-The level of detailing is not expected to be duplicated; it shall, however, capture the essence of the styles, incorporate distinctive architectural elements, and place emphasis on the entry area.
+The character of the Eden Oak (McMaster Street & Meagan Drive) Community shall reflect traditional architectural styles commonly, but not uniquely, found in Glen Williams.
+The level of detailing is not expected to be duplicated, however it shall capture the essence of the styles, incorporate distinctive architectural elements and place emphasis on the entry area.

 Innovative design solutions, which do not strictly adhere to the local and traditional architectural styles, may be considered based on their design merits, provided that the spirit of the guidelines is maintained.
 The descriptions of traditional architectural styles below are intended to provide a brief and common understanding of the identified styles.
 These descriptions are provided for information and to provide guidance in house design.
 They should not be considered as rigid requirements.
 The following are the designated styles that are encouraged in the community and will provide a complementary design variety within the streetscape: